 Section 3.
-Chapter 20.10 is hereby amended to add 20.10.350 as follows:
+Chapter 20.10 of the Bellevue Land Use Code is hereby amended to add a new section 20.10.350 as follows:

 20.10.350 Neighborhood Mixed Use District (NMU)

 The purpose of the NMU District is to provide an area with a mix of retail, service, office and residential uses with an emphasis on neighborhood retail and service uses.
 This district is designed to be compatible with nearby neighborhoods and is easily accessible from the nearby office and residential uses.